Patients’ praise for staff after serious wound injuries

 Read time

-Man in front of computer
+Man at desk, in front of computer, smiling

 Saibai Island store manager Terry Gough is fully recovered after suffering from a serious leg wound and has praised TCHHS staff.